creativelive/appear/README.md

 Calling `appear(options)` returns an object with the following:

-- `destory` function - call it to destroy the appear instance and stop listening for changes
+- `destroy` function - call it to destroy the appear instance and stop listening for changes
 - `elements` the array of elements the appear instance is tracking